top of page

 ABOUT ME

-I have generated around £ 2.9 million funding either as a PI or Co-PI.
-My research projects have received funding from prestigious organisations, including the British Academy, Leverhulme Trust, the European Council, AHRC, the Max Planck Institute.
+I have secured approximately £2.9 million in competitive research funding as Principal Investigator or Co-Principal Investigator from organisations including the British Academy, Leverhulme Trust, AHRC, the European Council, and the Max Planck Institute.

 EDUCATION